Visiting the shrine in Fonda, New York where Saint Kateri Tekakwitha was baptized

 Having already spent time in the company of the Jesuits, Kateri had become familiarized with the story of Jesus Christ and the concept of Christianity.
 It is written that around the age of 20, she expressed her desire to be officially baptized.
 On Easter Sunday of 1676, she was baptized by a visiting Jesuit priest named Jacque de Lamberville.
 At that time, she was given the Christian name of Catherine.

-At the rear of the parking lot behind the gift shop you will discover a trail head ascending on a footpath leading in to the woods.
-A short, half mile walk will bring you to a roadway and then a clearing with signage depicting the former village of Caughnawaga.
-To the right, you’ll discover another a trail head that descends only a quarter mile or so to a natural spring.
+At the rear of the parking lot behind the gift shop you will discover a trail ascending into the woods.
+A short, half mile walk will bring you to a roadway and clearing with signage identifying the former village of Caughnawaga.
+To the right, you’ll discover another a trail that descends only a quarter mile or so to a natural spring.
 The very spring that Blessed Kateri Tekakwitha was baptized on that Easter Sunday.

 (*Note.
-You can drive nearer to the trailhead for the spring, but I strongly recommend walking and taking in the feeling of being in the very woods where Kateri once lived.)
+You can drive nearer to the trailhead for the spring, but I strongly recommend walking from the shrine.
+If you’re physically able, there’s some calming about being in those woods.)

-Regardless of your interest in the ideas behind the religious beliefs that this site fuels, the shrine is an absolutely wonderful stop.
+Regardless of your ideas on the religious beliefs that this site fuels, the shrine is an absolutely wonderful stop.
 The implications for the region’s history, and now the world’s history as she becomes St. Kateri, make visiting a must for any New York explorer!

 *This post previously appeared on ExploringTheBurnedOverDistrict.com